3D Reconstruction of Objects in Hands without Real World 3D Supervision: Approach

-\seclabel{contact-sup} Our next source of supervision comes from reasoning about shapes of hand-held objects.
-To this end, we a) build a prior on shapes of hand-held objects, and b) use the prior to supervise the training of the occupancy prediction function $f(\bx; I, \thetaa, \thetaw, K)$.
-As such a prior can be challenging to hand-craft, we build it in a data-driven way using existing repositories of 3D shapes~\cite{hasson19_obman, Chang2015ShapeNetAI}.
-Specifically, we adopt an adversarial training framework~\cite{goodfellow2014generative} and jointly build this prior while providing the supervision for training $f$.
-We train a discriminator $g$ to differentiate between real (synthetic shapes from \obman dataset) and generated shapes (shapes predicted by $f$).
-We derive supervision for $f$ by encouraging it to predict shapes that are real as per the discriminator $g$.
+\seclabel{contact-sup} We adopt an adversarial training framework~\cite{goodfellow2014generative} to build a prior on shapes of hand-held objects and use it to supervise the training of the occupancy prediction function $\mathcal{F}(\bx; \I{I}{1}, \I{\thetaa}{1}, \I{\thetaw}{1}, \I{K}{1})$.
+As such a prior can be challenging to hand-craft, we build it in a data-driven way.
+We use 3D shape repository from synthetic datasets~\cite{hasson19_obman}, which contain more than 2.5K hand-held objects, to learn the prior.
+Specifically, we train a discriminator $\mathcal{D}$ to differentiate between 3D shapes from \obman~\cite{hasson19_obman} and generated shapes as predicted by $\mathcal{F}$.
+We derive supervision for $\mathcal{F}$ by encouraging it to predict shapes that are real as per $\mathcal{D}$.